dpteam/alchemy-modern/README.md

 The game is completely playable on the client side so eventually it'll run on a **Github** page.

-## Current state / Changelog
+## Current state / Changelog / TODO

-Right now the game is merely a POC.
-See it live at http://ozh.org/alchemy
+Right now the game is just a POC.
+See it live at http://ozh.github.com/game-off-2012/